smitchell/spring-cloud-config-vault/vault/README.md

 #        trust-store-password: changeit
 ```

-The projects can then then be run normally and will successful connect to Vault with TLS.

 ## Start the Server using the Config File

 Open a terminal, navigate to this project's /vault directory, and start Vault.